-I didn’t know at the time, but my family was keeping secrets during my years at Kent.
+I didn’t know at the time, but my family was keeping secrets during my final years at Kent State University.
 Would anything have been different otherwise?
-I don’t know.
-Family secrets seem to be a habit, for good or bad.
 I discovered years later that my sister was ill and my dad had a heart attack and later a stroke, but I never knew.
 Then, of course, I would soon have a secret only my sister knew.
 We think we are trying to protect one another, but are we?

-What did my parents think of Bruce, of my switch to an art major?
+What did my parents think of Bruce and my switch to an art major?

 I could tell by what wasn’t said.
 The few times I came home for a weekend, Dad was silent.
 Mom asked about Bruce, about what we did, but offered no opinions.
-She wouldn’t.
-I discussed my classes, the grant and a scholarship I had applied for so they would know there was no way I would abandon my goal of graduating with a teaching certificate.
-I expect they were relieved Bruce would be in the army and out of the picture.
+I discussed my classes, the grant and a scholarship I had applied for so they would know there was no way I would abandon my goal of graduating.
+I expect they were relieved my boyfriend Bruce would be in the army and out of the picture.

-I still feel guilty about leaving him for all those years I left for school.
+I still feel guilty about abandoning my dog for all those years I left for school.
 He wasn’t allowed inside as our family lived in a rented house.
-Sometimes in winter he slept outside under a pile of snow rather than in his house.
+Sometimes in winter he slept outside under a pile of snow rather than in his doghouse.
 Out from under he would pounce, sending snow flying every which way.
-Eventually I was told he was given to a farmer to live out his life on a farm.
-I wonder.

 Bruce finished basic training in time to come home for Christmas.